 It can’t be overstated that even a simple understanding of the ever-changing sales tax requirements for ecommerce businesses is a huge advantage.
 Because ecommerce retailers don’t operate like traditional stores, the tax burden changes from state to state.

-The data on a P&L gives you an accurate view into how your business is doing from month to month and quarter to quarter, and includes data regarding your gross margin, operating expenses, andprofits.
-You'll also reference your P&Ls when working with an accounting professional, along with your balance sheet and cash flow statements.
+The data on a P&L gives you an accurate view of how your business is doing from month to month and quarter to quarter and includes data regarding your gross margin, operating expenses, and profits.
+You'll also reference your P&Ls when working with an accounting professional, as well as your balance sheet and cash flow statements.

-Consider it this way: While your P&L offers a snapshot of your business at a particular moment in time, your balance sheet zooms out to showcase the bigger picture.
-Together, these two documents come together to paint a detailed picture of your business’ financial health, both in the short and long term.
+Consider it this way: While your P&L offers a snapshot of your business at a particular moment, your balance sheet showcases the bigger picture.
+These two documents come together to paint a detailed picture of your business’s financial health in the short and long term.

 If your head is spinning by now, don’t worry.
 Accounting is a complex process, but it gets easier once you have a handle on the basics.
 Another trick to simplify your accounting?
 Digitize it with software like QuickBooks so you don’t have to dig through a shoebox of receipts every time you want to see how your money is moving.

 By aggregating your data in one place, you’ll always be accurately informed about what’s going on on the financial side of your business.

-Utilizing all of these basic accounting principles will strengthen you and your business over time, making your company more profitable and helping your products reach more people.
+Overall, practicing these basic accounting principles can strengthen your business, making your company more profitable and helping your products reach more people.
 A little extra knowledge goes a long way in ecommerce.